-The days of passively talking “at” your audience online are well and truly over.
-It’s not enough to just put up a web page with static information.
-To achieve success in today’s highly connected digital economy, you need to build and nurture a community around your products, company, and brand and ”listen” to their needs and feedback.
+The days of passively talking “at” audiences online are well and truly over.
+To achieve business success in today’s highly connected global and digital economy, you need to build an engaged community around your brand, services, and company, based around actively ”listening” to what they have to say.

-Social channels create a direct line of communication between your business and your target audience and give anyone with an Internet connection direct access to the latest news around your products or services.
+Social media channels create a direct line of communication between your business and consumers and give anyone with an Internet connection instant access to the latest news about your services or products.

-Monitoring social media activity allows you to find insights into what people are saying about your brand, company, or services on social media, identify market opportunities, spy on your competitors, take preventative measures against the spread of negative comments or feedback by dissatisfied customers, and measure the impact of your marketing campaigns.
-Additionally, monitoring social media can also provide vital information about emerging trends and what consumers and clients think about specific businesses, brands, topics, or products.
+Tracking social media activity allows you to gain insights into what people are saying about your brand, products, or company on social media, assess competitor activity and mind share, identify new opportunities for engagement, measure the impact of your marketing campaigns, and avert crises.
+It can also provide you with vital information about emerging trends and what consumers and clients think about specific products, topics, brands, or businesses.

-As a business intelligence tool, social media signal monitoring is invaluable.
-Using social media monitoring as a form of business intelligence, however, is a complex undertaking, often carried out by various groups that include digital reputation managers, marketing teams, market research, social engagement and community staff, professional sales reps, and social media marketing agencies.
-Typically, small businesses don’t can’t afford to pay media monitoring professionals to track their coverage in the and actively monitor their online reputation.
+As a tool for business intelligence, social monitoring is invaluable.
+Using social media monitoring as a form of business intelligence, however, is a complex undertaking, typically carried out by a cross-section of people including market research, online reputation management (ORM) specialists, marketing professionals, agencies, social engagement and community personnel, and professional sales reps.
+Typically, small businesses do not can’t afford to pay a social media monitoring service to continually track their coverage in the and actively monitor their digital reputation.

-Fortunately various providers have created a range of affordable and even free tools to facilitate the monitoring of a variety of social media channels, enabling you to identify consumer behavior around your products or brand allowing you to react to conversations and interact with online users in various social media platforms.
+Fortunately many technology companies have developed affordable tools to facilitate the monitoring of a broad range of social media channels, enabling you to identify and even predict consumer behavior around your brand so you can react to conversations and engage with consumers in various social media platforms.

-- Pitch Your Services And Products To The Right Audience On Social Media With WordPress
+- Promote Your Products And Services To An Audience Of Buyers On Your Social Media Networks With WordPress

 - Share Your Content Across Multiple Social Channels

-- Explore Networking Opportunities And Joint Ventures, Find Affiliates, Recruit Talented Staff, etc.
+- Explore Joint Venture Opportunities, Find Affiliates, Recruit Talented Staff, etc.

-- Social Media Monitoring – Not Just For Global Brands
+- Social Media Monitoring – Not Just For Big Brands

-WordPress is not only a powerful, flexible and really easy to use content publishing platform used by millions of businesses worldwide, it also integrates fully with many social media applications, making it an ideal platform for growing your online presence in the social realm.
+WordPress is not only a powerful, flexible and easy to manage CMS platform used by millions of businesses worldwide, WordPress also integrates fully with many social media applications, making it an ideal platform for growing your online presence in the social realm.

-Let’s take a look at some of the reasons why WordPress makes an ideal platform for marketing your business on social media.
+Let’s take a look at some of the reasons why WordPress makes an ideal platform to market your business on social media.

-Pitch Your Services And Products To The Right Audience On Social Media With WordPress
+Promote Your Products And Services To An Audience Of Buyers On Your Social Media Networks With WordPress

-WordPress comes with built-in social features, like interactive commenting and discussions.
-A range of WordPress plugins can add additional social features to your site that let you reach a wider audience on social networks like Facebook, Twitter, LinkedIn, Pinterest and many others.
+WordPress includes built-in social features, like commenting and discussions.
+A range of WordPress plugins can add additional social features to your site that let you reach a wider audience on social networks like Facebook, Twitter, LinkedIn, YouTube and many others.

-For example, there are plugins that can add social sharing buttons, forums, add images from Instagram, Twitter feeds, Facebook feeds, testimonials, surveys, polls … even optimize your article titles and descriptions for social networks.
+For example, there are plugins that can add social sharing buttons, forums, add images from Instagram, Twitter feeds, Facebook feeds, testimonials, surveys, polls … even optimize your content for various social networkign sites.

-The WordPress CMS platform is not only ideal for social media as a content publishing tool, it can also be completely transformed into a full-featured social networking, using plugins like BuddyPress, WPSymposium, and others.
+The WordPress content management system (CMS) is not only great for social media as a content publishing tool, it can also be transformed into a full-featured social networking, using WordPress plugins like BuddyPress, WPSymposium, and others.

-BuddyPress is a free plugin for WordPress that lets you add a suite of social networking components to your website, such as:
+BuddyPress lets you add a suite of social networking components to your website, such as: